Monthly public talks

-For the last few years, our chair has been invited to speak on behalf of Oxfordshire’s humanists at the Oxford Sunday Remembrance service and we lay join in the laying of a wreath at the cenotaph.
+For several years, our chair has been invited to speak on behalf of Oxfordshire’s humanists at the Oxford Sunday Remembrance service and we join in the laying of a wreath at the cenotaph.
 We have recently updated the eulogy, as follows.

 “Humanists pay tribute to all those who have died in war.
 Some were inspired by a belief that they were fighting for a just cause.
 Others simply accepted their duty to their country.
 We honour them all for their bravery and self-sacrifice.